Why is My Website Running Slow?

 External Media (iframes): Embedding YouTube, Vimeo or Soundcloud can make your site much more user-friendly, but make sure there are not too many at one time, or they are not too large.

 Remember to visit your own website regularly.
-Visit on your phone or a tablet, as well at different locations to see how your site loads.
-A few small improvements to the code, the images or the hosting service for your website can make a significant difference to your website speed, and your visitors experience.
+Visit on your phone or a tablet, as well at different locations to see how your website loads.
+A few small improvements to the code, the images or choosing a good web hosting service for your website can make a significant difference to your website speed, and your visitors experience.